Cumulo-pro/cumulo-horcrux/docs/metrics-dashboard.md

 `signer_missed_ephemeral_shares`

 Number of consecutive ephemeral shares missed from a specific peer cosigner, as seen by the Raft leader.
 Occasional misses are normal.
-A sustained increase indicates the leader cannot reach that cosigner — this points to connectivity, latency, or resource issues on the affected peer.
+A sustained increase indicates the leader cannot reach that cosigner, this points to connectivity, latency, or resource issues on the affected peer.

 The dashboard shows one line per peer, identified by `peerid` (the cosigner's p2p address).